 I did not win any cool-to-a-teenager points.

 I guess it would sound silly if you had never heard it before.

 Why do we hold onto things?
 We all do this: choose to hold onto something because it seems it would make us less important if we let it go.
 Or we hold onto it just so the other person can be held accountable.
 Or maybe we are awaiting validation.

 You DO deserve to feel important.
-You ALSO deserve that the other person feels bad for hurting you.
+Also, you deserve that the other person feels bad for hurting you.
 You ALSO deserve validation for your pain.
-You DESERVE!
+Yes, you DESERVE!
 But staying miserable to prove this is ONLY hurting you.

 Recently someone was really angry that she had to pay for therapy because she didn’t rape herself.

 I said, “I hear you,” (she makes a good point!) “but you do it for you, not your rapist.”

 It is such a powerful message that I posted it on Facebook:

 It is easier to let go of what you have not let in